what is a credit report?

 - Finally, column 12 shows the date on which the information for this account was last updated.

-It’s important to check your credit report for accuracy.
+When you receive your report, check for mistakes in your name, social security number, former addresses, accounts you didn’t open, and errors in your history.
 If you think that information on your report is incorrect or out of date, contact the credit reporting agency and ask for an explanation.
 Requesting changes to your credit report is easy in some cases, and more difficult in others.
-In general, the Identification section and the Collection Accounts section are the easiest to change, while the Public Records section is the most difficult.

 As you check your reports for errors, keep in mind: